Series: All Stars w/ Harry Langdon

 • The overhead camera shot of Harry Langdon and Jim Mason rolling around fighting on the floor was a technique not often seen in these type of films.
 During this scene watch how Jim Mason covers the face of 'Harry' with his arm.
 The reason is because that is not Harry Langdon, but Chet Brandenburg doubling for him.

-• This was the 99th and last film appearance for Helen Gilmore in a Hal Roach film.
-She can be seen early on in the film as one of the tenants.
+• This was the 101st and last film appearance for Helen Gilmore in a Hal Roach film.
+She can be seen early on in the film as one of the lodgers.

 What the experts say